gridai/grid-docs/docs/features/runs/2_Analyzing Runs/3_artifacts.md

 Anytime your script saves artifacts, Grid captures those for you.
 It does not matter which folder you save artifacts to...
 Grid will automatically detect them.

+Grid uploads your artifacts to long-term storage at the end of your experiment.
+Once your experiment has the status `done`, Grid has finished saving your artifacts.

 Try [hello.py](https://github.com/williamFalcon/hello/blob/main/hello.py) as an example, to see how artifacts are generated and saved.

 ![](/images/runs/runs-artifacts.png)